*MAJOR UPDATE IN PROGRESS* I’m revising this entire website, including LGBTQ+ Literature and Film. Thank you for understanding.

 First, let’s briefly look at the film’s historical context.
 Around 1960 European film was at a zenith, finally breaking free of the Realist strictures of the years following World War II.
 The French New Wave was already creating seismic shifts throughout the cinematic world, as Resnais (Hiroshima Mon Amour), Godard (Breathless), Truffaut (The 400 Blows) and others were redefining the medium’s potential — as was Fellini, in a different way, with La Dolce Vita; while to the north Bergman (Through a Glass Darkly) was further concentrating his rigorous style.
 In Italian cinema the great postwar Neorealists Visconti (Ossessione), Rossellini (Rome: Open City) and DeSica (The Bicycle Thief) were joined by a new, more experimental generation led by Antonioni (L’Avventura), Pasolini (Accattone), and the most popular of all, Fellini, who had already reached a huge international audience, even winning the first two Best Foreign Picture Oscars, for La Strada in 1956, Nights of Cabiria in 1957.

-Since La Dolce Vita is my Recommended GLBT Film of the Month, throughout this review I will look at a rarely (if ever) explored, but significant, aspect: how Fellini interweaves gay, lesbian, bisexual, and transgender (GLBT) characters throughout the entire film, from the first minutes to the last.
-Although I had not isolated this element until now, I was surprised by how pervasive the GLBT dimension is.
+One rarely explored, but significant, aspect of the picture is how Fellini interweaves lesbian, gay, bisexual, and transgender (LGBT) characters throughout the entire film, from the first minutes to the last.
+Although I had not isolated this element until now, I was surprised by how pervasive the LGBT dimension is.

 This visibility is especially noteworthy in a film made over forty years ago, but even more so is the fact that the GLBT characters are completely integrated into the film’s world.
 They are no better, and certainly no worse, than anyone else.
 Rather than stereotypical symbols of “decadence,” Fellini gives his GLBT people humanity.
 A touching, but brief, example comes in the “orgy” scene when one of the drag performers is injured, and Fellini gives us a moment to watch his partner and Tito care for him, with Pierone nearby.